 - If the poolside cleaning residues go to a waste water drain and not into the swimming pool deck level overflow channel there is no problem.

-Where none of these are applicable, care must be taken to ensure that detergent does not get into to the pool water.
+Where none of these are possible, care must be taken to ensure that detergent does not get into the pool water.

 Stainless steel and similar metal fittings and surfaces

 Stainless steel hand rails and fittings should not be disinfected with a strong chlorine disinfectant solution as this will increase the risk of pitting corrosion.
-They should be wiped over with alcohol wipes at least twice daily to deactivate the virus.
+Alcohol wipes should be applied at least twice daily to deactivate the virus.
 Stainless steel fittings that are washed continually by the pool water will not need further disinfection.

-For floating equipment, PWTAG advises that, after each use, open celled or stitched floats and buoyancy aids etc should be submerged in a solution of 100mg/l hypochlorite for one hour, then rinsed off with tap water before re-use.
-This can be done by using a dirty and clean storage system so that used flotation devices are submerged for an hour before transfer to the clean holding area.
-Submerging can be achieved by placing a heavier item on top of the float to keep it below the surface.
-If this is not achievable, then the float should be inverted and each side exposed to the chlorine solution for one hour.
-This is to ensure adequate disinfection of any viral cells in water retained within the open celled material, and in water passing through stitching into the material.
+Permeable surfaces – Floating equipment, permeable, open celled or stitched floats and buoyancy aids etc should be submerged after each sessional use in a solution of either 100mg/l hypochlorite for 10 minutes or 1000mg/l for 1 minute, then rinsed off with tap water before re-use.
+This is to ensure adequate disinfection of any viral particles in water retained within the open celled material, and in water passing through stitching into the material.

-Alternatively, anything with an impermeable, non-porous surface could be wiped down with 60 per cent v/v ethanol or 70 per cent v/v isopropanol and then allowed to air dry.
+Impermeable surfaces – surfaces If the surface of the floats or other equipment are completely impermeable, sealed and smooth then the surface disinfection procedure given above should be followed.
+Alternatively, anything with an impermeable, non-porous surface could be wiped down with 60% v/v ethanol or 70% v/v isopropanol and then allowed to air dry.

 Inflatable slides and play equipment